 Because of spam, I’ve had to close comments on this post, which is a pity since it’s one of my most popular.
-Sorry about this.
-If you’re keen to make a comment about this subject, please leave a comment on one of my recent posts near the top of the home page or in the Contact tab.
-It will find me.
+However, if you want to make a comment, I’ve added a contact form below.

 We are all hard-wired for superstition and irrationalism, whether we like it or not.
 Some people resist better than others, but these things run deep.

 I freely admit that I avoid walking on the cracks in the pavement; if I spill salt on the table, I throw a pinch over my left shoulder into the Devil’s eyes; and my lucky number is 7.

 What we regard as bringing good or ill fortune varies according to country and culture.
 I noticed that the French (at least down here) regard Friday 13th as a lucky day and pile into the newsagent’s to buy lottery tickets.
 In the UK, it’s exactly the opposite.
 So I decided to do some research into French superstitions.
 Some of them are the same as ours, e.g. don’t walk under a ladder, finding a four-leafed clover brings good luck, touch wood while making a wish.
 Quite a few were new to me.
 Here are a few examples.